 If you tweet me within the hour, that means something!
 But if you tweet me back in 3 days it has less meaning.
 Response time is so critical.
 Anything over 24 hours is less impactful.

 Given the popularity of social networks, customers today have high expectations of brands so you need to be on the ball with your brand communications.
-A recent study concluded that a Twitter response within 1 hour is expected by 53% of people when asking a question and 72% when making a complaint.
-Not only is it important to be timely with positive interactions but even more so when dealing with negative interactions.
+A recent study concluded that a Twitter response from a brand within 1 hour is expected by 53% of people when asking a question and 72% when making a complaint.
+Not only is it an important part of your brand communication strategy to be timely with positive interactions but even more so when dealing with negative interactions.

 I would like to thank Ferg for agreeing to do this interview and for sharing his insightful brand communication tips.
 Be sure to follow him on Twitter and visit his consultancy, The Devins Network.
 To wrap this up, we asked Ferg a few fun questions!

 I do great political impersonations.
 Check them out on Youtube!

 The Magic of Believing by Claude M. Bristol